goldmansachs/obevo-kata/internal/doc/kata2-reverse-engineering.md

 #### What is in the output directory

-1) /interim: This directory contains the output generated from the raw HSQLDB reverse-engineering command.
+1) /interim: This directory contains the output generated from the reverse-engineering command.

 Obevo will use this interim file as the input to the next step to generate the Obevo directory structure.

+* For HSQL, Obevo's NEWREVENG command populates this on its own
+* For PostgreSQL, the pg_dump command will populate it, as mentioned above

 These interim files are kept as it is possible to edit the interim files and rerun the reverse-engineering from that point if needed; see the next section for details.